boldbi/bold-bi-docs/docs/faq/where-can-i-find-the-error-and-debug-log-files.md

 ## How to get configuration files?

-1. This option is available from Bold BI version 6.4 or later to download the configuration files along with the logs.
+1. This option is available from Bold BI version 6.4 or later for downloading the configuration files along with the logs.

     > **NOTE:** Enable the checkbox only if the Bold BI support team has requested the configuration files.